 Strategy, crisis, storytelling… This job is never boring!

-As an Account Coordinator, Cassie’s responsibilities include supporting senior staff on client-facing work, managing social media pages, media outreach, strategic communications and research.
+As an Assistant Account Executive, Cassie’s responsibilities include supporting senior staff on client-facing work, managing social media pages, media outreach, strategic communications, event planning and in-depth research.

 Before permanently joining the D+P team in 2014, Cassie interned at D+P, McDay LLC, The City of Philadelphia Mural Arts Program, and Flock and Rally where she gained experience in event planning, traditional media relations and social media.

 Cassie grew up in the Philadelphia suburbs and holds a B.A. in journalism and mass communications from the University of South Carolina where she majored in public relations.[ x ]
 Close Bio

 Digital and Social Communications, Media Relations, Strategic CommunicationsView

 Brand Communications, Media Relations, Thought LeadershipView

 Rails-to-Trails Conservancy sought to raise the visibility of the Circuit Trails, ultimately a 750-mile trail system through nine counties in the greater Philadelphia region.
 Together, we developed a three-year campaign effort consisting of a rebrand, new website and the development of owned content, shared and earned media.
 See our results:[ x ] Close Case Study